cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 There are several options how to use the search.

-- Search in all fields (owner, assignee, task name, task status, task mode).
+- Search within all fields (owner, assignee, task name, task status, task mode).
 To execute enter a search string in search field.
 - Search for specific fields.
 How to perform:
   - ``owner: admin`` - all tasks created by the user who has the substring "admin" in his name